 My solution was to downgrade my mic to a cheap headset mic, and I mean a cheap headset.
 This 20-years old headset came with an old work site and has been sitting in a cabinet all these years.
 Lost is the Yeti mic’s beautifully audio capabilities, and now I’m left with a mic that sounds like I’m talking into a tin can.

-My solution is the Voicemeeter software, which allows me to electronically add a fuller, richer sound to the cheap headset mic in realtime.
+My solution is the Voicemeeter software, which allows me to electronically add a fuller, richer sound to the cheap headset mic in real-time.
 Problem solved, except I had to watch several videos and play with computer drivers to get the software working correctly.
-Upside to this story, good audio, but I did have some very frustrating problems to make it work.
+It was upside to this story, good audio, but I had some very frustrating problems to make it work.

 Before I go further – let’s talk about equipment.

 The virtual show requires a good computer.
 The computer should have a video card with extra memory and a secondary processor; the more memory, the better, and a fast computer processor.
 If you are working on a computer gaming machine, you are one step ahead of me.
 My computer is designed to make contracts, light video editing, and is six years old.
 It wasn’t purchased to be an online streaming computer, just a work machine to do the daily tasks.